top of page

 • Residential ventilation (STM 545/2015): This regulation mandates that ventilation must be sufficient to ensure proper indoor air quality and moisture control, although it does not specify particular cleaning intervals.

-In summary, regular maintenance and cleaning of ventilation ducts is a legal obligation in many cases, with a particular focus on fire safety.
-The legislation also references indoor air quality, but as previously mentioned, there is no scientific evidence that duct cleaning directly improves air quality.
-However, there are exceptional cases, such as mold in supply air ducts, where cleaning must be done immediately.
+In summary, regular maintenance of ventilation ducts is a legal obligation, but cleaning is only required at specific intervals if there is a particular need.
+Cleaning is especially important for fire safety since accumulated dirt in ducts can increase fire risks.
+Legislation also refers to indoor air quality, but there is currently no scientific evidence that duct cleaning directly improves indoor air quality.
+In exceptional cases, such as mold in supply air ducts, cleaning must be done immediately to eliminate health risks.

 What does the industry say about duct cleaning?